rossgk2/Tensors-and-differential-forms/README.md

     * Q: "Why is orientation defined to correspond to the sign of the determinant?".
     * A: "Because orientation should be preserved by antisymmetry (swapping and negating vectors).
 Since the determinant is preserved by antisymmetry, we can use it to define orientation."
     * Q: "But why should orientation be preserved by antisymmetry?"
     * A: "Notice that whenever one ordered basis is antisymmetrically related to another, it is also a rotation of the other.
 Since orientation should be preserved by rotation, it follows that ordered bases with the same orientation should be antisymmetrically related.
-Thus antisymmetry preserves orientation."
+Thus orientation should be preserved by antisymmetry."
     * A:" But why do rotations preserve orientation?"
     * Q: "Because rotations are defined to have determinant 1.
 Since orientation corresponds to the sign of the determinant, it follows from the product rule for determinants that the orientation of a rotated ordered basis is just 1 times the orientation of the original ordered basis."
     * A: "Okay.
 But why is orientation defined to correspond to the sign of the determinant?"🤦‍♂️